united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Developers/factorycube-edge/sensorconnect/index.md

 linkTitle: "sensorconnect"
 date: 2021-03-15
 description: >
   This docker container automatically detects ifm gateways in the specified network and reads their sensor values in the highest possible data frequency.
-The MQTT output is specified in [the MQTT documentation](../general/mqtt.md)
+The MQTT output is specified in [the MQTT documentation](../../../concepts/mqtt/)
 ---

 ## Getting started

 Here is a quick tutorial on how to start up a basic configuration / a basic docker-compose stack, so that you can develop.

-1. Copy `deployment/sensorconnect/docker-compose.yml` to the main folder
-2. Specify the environment variables, e.g. in a .env file in the main folder or directly in the docker-compose
+1. Specify the environment variables, e.g. in a .env file in the main folder or directly in the docker-compose
-3. execute `sudo docker-compose up -d`
+2. execute `sudo docker-compose -f ./deployment/sensorconnect/docker-compose.yaml up -d --build`

 ## Environment variables